-The Executive committee will review Boren Applications during each academic quarter in the school year, and make recommendations to .
+The Executive committee will review Boren Applications during each academic quarter in the school year, and make recommendations to The Director.

 Award Applications are available on the Uni Website under resources then forms.
-Completed applications should be given to Associate Director.
+Completed applications should be given to The Associate Director.

 The Executive Committee reviews the application and makes recommendations to the Director about whether to grant the scholarship and determine the amount of the award.
 Once the decision has been made the Associate Director will notify the University of Illinois Laboratory High School Business Office, the Director of Advancement and the award recipient.